 Legislation has moved faster than most people realize.

 Illinois became the first state to directly address family vlogging when Governor Pritzker signed SB 1782 in 2024.
-NBC Chicago’s coverage of the law confirms the law requires vloggers to set aside a percentage of earnings in a trust for any minor who appears in at least 30% of compensated content within a 30-day window.
+NBC Chicago’s coverage of the law reported that the bill requires creators to set aside a share of earnings in a trust for any minor who appears in at least 30% of compensated content within a 30-day window.
 The child can access that money at 18.

 California amended its historic Coogan Law the same year, extending protections that originally covered child actors to include minors working as content creators.
-According to Harvard Journal of Sports and Entertainment Law, by mid-2025, 16 states had introduced similar bills addressing child influencer protections.
+Harvard Journal of Sports and Entertainment Law found that 16 states had introduced similar child-influencer bills by mid-2025, targeting trust accounts, working-hour limits, and the right to request takedowns at 18.

-These laws matter because YouTube’s own policies don’t cover the gap.
+These laws matter because YouTube’s own policies don’t fill the gap.
 COPPA restricts data collection on kids under 13, but it says nothing about how parents use their children’s images for revenue.

 Not every family channel is wrapped in controversy.
 Several focus on entertainment without exploiting their kids.

 Daily Bumps.
 Bryan and Missy Lanning document life with their two sons.
-Their content covers parenting challenges, surprises, and the everyday chaos of raising young boys.
-They’ve held nearly 5 million subscribers for years by staying consistent and avoiding manufactured drama.
+The content covers parenting challenges, surprises, and the everyday chaos of raising young boys.
+They stay consistent and avoid manufactured drama.

 The Ohana Adventure.
 This Hawaii-based family of eight posts adventures, skits, and games.
-They’ve grown past 3.9 million subscribers, and the tone stays upbeat without feeling forced.
+The tone stays upbeat without feeling forced, and the kids have agency about what they share.

 ItsJudysLife.
-Benji and Julianna from Seattle have posted daily vlogs since 2012.
-Their channel feels more like a digital diary than a production.
+Benji and Julianna have posted daily vlogs since 2012.

 Saccone Jolys.
-Anna and Jonathan are based in London and document daily life with their three kids and six dogs.
-Around 2 million subscribers follow along for milestones like first days of school and lost teeth.
+Anna and Jonathan are based in London and document daily life with their kids and six dogs.
+Viewers follow along for milestones like first days of school and lost teeth.

 If you’re thinking about starting your own channel, we’ve got a list of what to vlog about that covers niche selection and content ideas.